lekot/lekot/README.md

 - 👋 Hi, I’m @lekot
 - 👀 I’m interested in 1C Developing
 - 🌱 I’m currently learning AI Driven Development
-- 💞️ I’m don't looking to collaborate
+- 👀 I’m looking to collaborate

 <!---
 lekot/lekot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.